-Primary data requirements Each entry will record: • Name of the research translation product • Date it was released or published • Date the product was added to the tracking sheet Reporter of aggregated data CCA Aggregated unit of measure Research translation products Reporting frequency (aggregated data) Annually Sources for aggregated data The source for aggregated data will be the workbook where the primary data is collected.
+Primary data requirements Each entry will record: Name of the research translation product Date it was released or published Date the product was added to the tracking sheet Reporter of aggregated data The Clean Cooking Alliance Aggregated unit of measure Research translation products Reporting frequency (aggregated data) Annually Sources for aggregated data The source for aggregated data will be the workbook where the primary data is collected.
 Guidance for estimation/ analysis At the end of the measurement interval, the research manager will total and report the number of research translation products.
 Known data limitations The indicator does not inform on the engagement with or effectiveness of the research translation products.
-Other considerations and related links Indicator name EE8.
-Number of views of CCA social media content --- -- Theory of change component Indicator measuring Strengthen the enabling environment Disaggregation By social media platform: Twitter Facebook Instagram Other Indicator definitions Views: The number of times CCA content was displayed on a screen, known as impressions.
-Social media: Any digital platform for which CCA has created a profile and where it publishes content.
+Other considerations and related links

+Indicator name EE8.
+Number of views of Alliance social media content Theory of change component Indicator measuring Strengthen the enabling environment Disaggregation 1.
+By social media platform: Twitter Facebook Instagram Other Indicator definitions Views: The number of times Alliance content was displayed on a screen, known as impressions.
+Social media: Any digital platform for which the Alliance has created a profile and where it publishes content.
 Social media platforms include Twitter, Facebook, and Instagram.
-Rationale and learning questions for indicator Provides feedback on how widely CCA's content is reaching individuals and organizations within and outside the clean cooking sector.
-Over time, can be used to understand the changes in reach of CCA activities and materials.
-Learning question: Is CCA consistently providing relevant and engaging social medial content?
-Provider of primary data CCA Primary unit of measure Impressions Measurement interval (primary data) Monthly Methods for primary data collection CCA will use administrative tools on each social media account to track the number of impressions and report it under this indicator.
-This indicator requires the communications team at CCA to track social media engagement.
+Rationale and learning questions for indicator Provides feedback on how widely the Alliance's content is reaching individuals and organizations within and outside the clean cooking sector.
+Over time, can be used to understand the changes in reach of the Alliance activities and materials.
+Learning question: Is the Alliance consistently providing relevant and engaging social medial content?
+Provider of primary data The Clean Cooking Alliance Primary unit of measure Impressions Measurement interval (primary data) Monthly Methods for primary data collection The Clean Cooking Alliance will use administrative tools on each social media account to track the number of impressions and report it under this indicator.
+This indicator requires the communications team at the Alliance to track social media engagement.
 The team will maintain a shared Google workbook with a separate sheet for each measurement interval.
 All team members will familiarize themselves with the definition of this indicator, scan at the set interval, and enter the data in the worksheet.

 Sources for primary data Administrative tools for each social media account.
 Many platforms have these tools built-in, however there are also options for social media management tools that can consolidate multiple accounts across platforms.
-Primary data requirements N/A Reporter of aggregated data CCA Aggregated unit of measure Impressions Reporting frequency (aggregated data) Monthly Sources for aggregated data The source for the aggregated data will be the workbook where the primary data is collected.
+Primary data requirements N/A Reporter of aggregated data The Clean Cooking Alliance Aggregated unit of measure Impressions Reporting frequency (aggregated data) Monthly Sources for aggregated data The source for the aggregated data will be the workbook where the primary data is collected.
 Guidance for estimation/ analysis At the end of the measurement interval, the communications team will total and report the number of impressions, disaggregated by platform.
-Known data limitations Number of views alone will not measure engagement with or effectiveness of CCA social media content.
+Known data limitations Number of views alone will not measure engagement with or effectiveness of Alliance social media content.
 Other considerations and related links